 to compute the probabilities of all of the possible numbers of successes.
 The possible numbers of successes will be all of the whole numbers from 0 to 5, the number of trials.

 Now that we have the probability distribution, we can find the expected value or the mean.
+To compute the expected value of the number of correcrt answers, multiply the number of correct answers by the probability ofgetting that many answers right, and add up the products.

 So the expected number she got right would be 1/4 of 5 or 5/4.
 Now that we have the expected value or the mean, we can find the deviations.
 The variance is the expected value of the squares of the deviations.